nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="warning" seamless>
 **Tag constraints:**<br>
 * Only alphanumeric characters (alphabets and numbers) are supported in tags<br>
-* Multiple of the same tags are not supported for a given contact<br>
+* Multiple of the same tags are not supported for a single contact<br>
-* Negative numbers are not supported<br>
+* Negative numbers are not supported in tag names<br>
 * Operations such as `+, -, *, /` are also not supported<br>
 </box>